bluecoursecommunitychurch/bluecoursecommunitychurch.github.io/events.md

 # Featured Events

-## Sunday, August 13: 12-1pm

-If you are a volunteer with the Children's Ministry, please join us for pizza lunch and training.

 ## Sunday, August 20: after service

 Potluck following our worship service.
 If your last name begins with A-L please bring a dessert and if your last name begins with M-Z please bring a side dish.
 Everyone is also asked to bring a main.
 Please list ingredients used for those who may have allergies.